Mid Mountains Legal Blog

 5. Rent (if a co-owner lives in the property at the exclusion of the other co-owner/s).

-Where one co-owner has made greater contributions to the property, an equitable accounting process may be required to ensure that, when the sale of the property is ordered pursuant to section 66G, they receive a greater share of the proceeds of sale.
+An equitable accounting process may be required to ensure that, when the sale of the property is ordered, the co-owner who made greater contributions to the property receives a greater share of the proceeds of sale.

 You might like...